sergeycw/english-vocabulary-trainer/README.md

 # English Vocabulary Test

-This is an interactive English vocabulary test will help you to help improve English language skills
+This interactive English vocabulary test will help you to improve language skills

 ## Installation